Literally meeting you where you’re at.

 A: Telehealth is the provision of psychological and/or medical services using telecommunication technology.
-At Lorenz Clinic, we use a platform called zoom to provide therapy sessions through video conferencing on a mobile device, tablet, or computer.
+At Lorenz Clinic, we use a platform called zoom to provide medication management and therapy sessions through video conferencing on a mobile device, tablet, or computer.
 It’s secure, effective, and convenient.

 Download by clicking here or to download the app your device, click the appropriate icon below:

 Q: Is telepsychology as effective as in-person therapy?